JESUS PLUS NOTHING SAVES YOU

 Jesus is God the Great "I Am"

-"I Am" is the name God used in Exodus, Isiah, Revelation, and the gospel of John to reveal His Name.
+"I Am" is the name God used in Exodus, Isaiah, Revelation, and the gospel of John to reveal His Name.
+It was spoken to Moses from the "burning bush."

 I Am in Greek is ego eimi, which is a claim to deity.
 When it is said twice it is for emphasis, I Am God, I Am God!
 In both cases, it is an emphatic statement about who God is and His uniqueness in all of existence, as the creator of everything in heaven and on earth.